Last update: July 23rd 2021

 No rights can be derived from the information on the Q&A list.

-From March 18th onwards, Bonaire has been designated risk level 6.
 For an overview of the measures applicable to each level, please refer to the diagram at:

 The measures for COVID-19 are related to the risks involved for a variety of different circumstances.
 This diagram distinguishes six different levels for the developments relating to COVID-19.
 The diagram shows the measures applicable to each level.